St John the Baptist Church, Burscough: Architecture

 St John's is constructed in ashlar sandstone, with a slate roof.
 Its architectural style is Gothic Revival.
 The plan consists of a five-bay nave, and a chancel with a vestry to the south.
 The west front is gabled, and is divided into three bays by four polygonal buttresses that rise to octagonal embattled turrets.
 On the apex of the gable is a bellcote with louvred bell openings over which are gablets.
 It has an ogival top surmounted by a crocketed pinnacle.
 In the centre bay is an arched doorway, above which is a blind three-light window.
 In each lateral bay is a blind two-light window.
 The bays along the sides of the church are divided by buttresses, and each contains a two-light window.
 On the corners of the chancel are turrets, its side windows have two lights, and the east window has five lights.

-Regular services

-Church services are held weekly on a Sunday.
-There is a 9am service, 11am Family Worship and 7pm Youth Service.
-There is also a midweek service at 10.30am each Tuesday.